AnkitaSood/angular-tour-of-heroes/README.md

 # Getting Started

 Super simple Angular app with 1 module and 2 routes.
-This is a minor variation on the Tour of doggos I wrote for the [official docs](https://angular.io/tutorial).
+This is a minor variation on the Tour of Heros I wrote for the [official docs](https://angular.io/tutorial).

 ## Get the Code
 ```